 Everybody has a different reason for running.
 Whatever your reason, you will experience overall emotional, physical and mental benefits and running can actually add years to your life.

-Okay, let’s dive in so we can share 7 awesome tips to get you laced up.
+Let’s dive in.
+Here are 7 awesome tips to get you laced up.

 Find Your Personal Motivation For Running